jdev082/SimplicityCSS/README.md

 # Latest Build (21.10.16-dev) (Build 21101644)
 Thanks MystPi for PR #2 (Fixed CSS Variables) SimplicityCSS can now be used for websites!
+# Discontinued software
+Thankyou contributors of the project, for helping SimplicityCSS fly through difficulties.
+But this software is now discontinued!